Participants at Karura Forest During the Rooted and Rising Convening in Nairobi.

 At the core of Rooted & Rising are young women leaders from NWI’s Sister-to-Sister program.

-Thirty young women from the Sister-to-Sister alumni network will participate in the convening, including members of the 2025 cohort, whose theme—Rooted & Rising—was inspired by Wangari Maathai’s life and work.
+Almost thirty young women from the Sister-to-Sister alumni network took part in the convening, including members of the 2025 cohort, whose theme—Rooted & Rising—was inspired by Wangari Maathai’s life and work.
 These women come from diverse regions and contexts and are actively shaping change in their communities.

 For more than a decade, NWI’s Sister-to-Sister program has been our flagship initiative, supporting young feminist leaders working for peace.
 Centering Sister-to-Sister at Rooted & Rising is therefore both intentional and symbolic—honoring the organization’s origins while lifting up the next generation of women leaders carrying that vision forward.